Projet-Clovis/clovis-converter/src/README.md

 This is the folder organization of the folder.

 [`📂 from_clovis`](https://github.com/Projet-Clovis/clovis-converter/tree/main/src/from_clovis)
-> Code that converts clovis format to other formats.
+> Code that converts Clovis format to other formats.

 [`📂 from_md`](https://github.com/Projet-Clovis/clovis-converter/tree/main/src/from_md)
-> Code that converts md format to Clovis format.
+> Code that converts Markdown format to Clovis format.